 - Coconut Milk - Regular coconut milk is the best for this dish.
 Light coconut milk will not make this very creamy and coconut cream is very heavy and calorie dense.

 - Fresh Herbs - Premade curry paste is great for adding depth of flavor but it can't compete with the flavor of fresh herbs, garlic and ginger.
 Supplementing the store bought curry paste with some fresh aromatics makes it taste like a fresh, homemade curry.

 See recipe card for quantities.

 This recipe couldn't be easier.
-Just 4 easy steps and you are eating.
 If you are making rice to eat alongside, start your rice cooking before you start your scallop curry so that they are ready at the same time.
 If you are having naan bread or roti, wrap in foil and warm in the oven while you cook.

 Keep your scallops frozen.
 A quick rinse to melt any excess ice around the shells is all that's needed.
 Pop the scallops into a colander, rinse with cold fresh water then add to your simmering curry.